Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Level 5 -> 6
-Access the website with the link : http://natas6.natas.labs.overthewire.org .
+Access the website with the link : http://natas6.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials : <br>
-username : natas6
+username : natas6 <br>
-password : fOIvE0MDtPTgRhqmmvvAOt2EfXR6uQgR
+password : fOIvE0MDtPTgRhqmmvvAOt2EfXR6uQgR <br>

 This time we can see there is a box where we have to submit a secret code, there is also an option to check the source code, let's view it.